Afghanistan

 Overview

-The Taliban has declared an ‘interim government’ in Afghanistan, having taken power on 15 August 2021 after the fall of the government of the Islamic Republic of Afghanistan.
-This occurred after a military advance through provinces in Afghanistan in 2021, and despite signing of the Doha Agreement between the US and the Taliban in February 2020.
+The Taliban declared an ‘interim government’ in Afghanistan, after taking power on 15 August 2021 following the collapse of the Afghan National Security Forces and the fall of the government of the Islamic Republic of Afghanistan.

-Afghanistan continues to face substantial humanitarian and economic challenges, compounded by natural disasters, such as the June 2022 earthquake.
+Afghanistan continues to face substantial humanitarian and economic challenges, compounded by natural disasters, such as the June 2022 and October 2023 earthquakes, and April 2024 floods.
 Australia is committed to supporting the Afghan people in these difficult times, including through our humanitarian program and advocacy on important issues such as human rights.

 Australian officials engage with the Taliban regime in multilateral and group meetings to reinforce our expectations.
 Our engagement does not confer legitimacy on the Taliban.
 Australia, with the international community, will hold the Taliban to account for its actions, commitments, and applicable international obligations.
 This includes the safe passage of those seeking to depart Afghanistan, action to counter terrorism, the delivery of humanitarian assistance in accordance with international principles, and the upholding of human rights, including the rights of women and girls to education, civic and economic life.